AiJared/DSA_in_python/README.md

 - Update the next pointer of the new node to point to the next node of the current node
 - Update the next pointer of the current node to point to the new node.

-Check out its implementation in the file circular_linked_list.py
+Check out the pseudocode in the file circular_linked_list.txt and its implementation in the file circular_linked_list.py

 The <b>Time Complexity</b> of our implementation is <b>O(N)</b>, where N is the number of nodes in the list.